anijs/anijs/README.md

 # AniJS

-AniJS is a declarative animation handling library, for the web.
+Declarative handling library for CSS animations.
 The main objective is to provide an elocuent, easy to translate, and quick to develop environment.

 ## Try It!!